 Council Tax Valuation Bands

-The valuation of dwellings is carried out by the Valuation Office Agency (VOA).
-Each dwelling has been allocated one of eight bands according to its open market value at 1 April 1991.
-Your council tax bill states which band applies to your dwelling.
+The valuation of dwellings is carried out by the Valuation Office Agency.
+Each dwelling has been allocated one of the valuation bands according to its open market value at 1 April 1991.

 |Valuation band||Range of values|